Azure-Samples/jmeter-aci-terraform/README.md

 ### 3. Getting the subscription ID

-If you don't know the subscription ID, you can run the following command throug Azure CLI:
+If you don't know the subscription ID, you can run the following command through Azure CLI:

 ```sh
 az account show